 An even more robust and comprehensive process is in development to fully integrate the Program Review process and Student Outcomes and Assessment in the allocation of resources.
 Nuventive is an online system that will allow a more direct link to the Program Review and Learning Outcomes, leading to an improvement in the continual evaluation of institutional effectiveness and academic quality.
 (I.B.9 – 6)

-The integration of the various institutional and district plans, in conjunction with the established processes such as Program Review, allows the assess the needs of all programs both in the short and long-term.
+The integration of the various institutional and district plans, in conjunction with the established processes such as Program Review, allows the college to assess the needs of all programs both in the short and long-term.

 I.B.9.
 Analysis and Evaluation